richakushwaha279/Innovaccer-Infrastructure-Project/README.md

 7) sortATD():
 	Takes path and sorts the files on that part according to the data they hold like images etc.(Works after sorting them according to their extensions)
 8) printTNF():
 	Function to print top files of the system.
 Takes user to SCANNING MODE.
-It uses zip_file() function.
 9) moveFAE():
 	Function to sort the files on Desktop according to their extension, uses moveFAEhelper(), DisplayFOD(), sortATD() function.